AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

     **Note:** Create the destination ApsaraDB for MongoDB instance in the same VPC as the source ApsaraDB for MongoDB instance.
 In this way, you can connect the ECS instance where MongoShake runs to the source and destination ApsaraDB for MongoDB instances over the VPC.

 2. Create an ECS instance to run MongoShake.
-For more information, see[Create an ECS instance](https://www.alibabacloud.com/help/zh/doc-detail/25424.htm).
+For more information, see [Create an ECS instance](https://www.alibabacloud.com/help/zh/doc-detail/25424.htm).

     **Note:** Set the operating system of the ECS instance to Linux and select the same VPC as that used by the source and destination ApsaraDB for MongoDB instances.